Our Latest News

 Method Implementation at NQAC Dublin

-Threats to food safety and regulatory compliance are constantly changing, and the methods for detecting those threats must evolve with it.
-New method implementation is not a rapid process, but rather a carefully planned and managed project that requires multi-departmental collaboration to succeed.
+Threats to food safety and regulatory compliance are constantly changing, and the methods for detecting those threats must evolve.
+New method implementation is a carefully planned and managed project that requires multi-departmental collaboration to succeed.

 Multiple sources drive new methods, creating an ever- evolving review of resource management and technical assessment.
 Major contributors can be internal, such as cost and turnaround time reduction, but external drivers should also be considered.
 These sources can include customer requests, emerging regulations, anticipated threats to food safety, or market crisis support.